alexsweeten/bristol1350/README.md

 ```

 # Rules
 In Bristol 1350, you are a peasant trying to escape the city during the height of the Black Plague.
 You are randomly assigned into 1 of 3 carts and given two status conditions at the beginning of the game.
+If at any point in the game, your two status conditions total 6 or higher, you have the plague!
 During each turn, 6 dice will be rolled.
 Your cart will move a total number of spaces equal to the number of dice rolled matching your carts color.
 If you are in a cart where two of the matching dice are rats, that means your cart will mingle at the end of the turn.
 You want to keep mingling to a minimum, as it will increase your chances of developing the plague!
 You win if you escape Bristol plague-free.

 ## Actions
 - (R) Reroll Dice: You can reroll up to 2 dice.